-With stepped premiums, we re-calculate your premium on each plan anniversary based on your age on that anniversary.
-Stepped premiums will generally increase each year in line with your increase in age and the increase in your sum insured and any superannuation sum insured as a result of the Indexation Benefit (if applicable).
+For variable age-stepped premiums, we re-calculate your premium on each plan anniversary based on your age on that anniversary.

+Variable age-stepped premiums will therefore generally increase each year in line with your increase in age, as well as any increase in your sum insured and/or superannuation sum insured as a result of the Indexation Benefit (if applicable).

-Level premiums
+Variable premiums